codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 By default, *any* failed step in a pipeline will abort the whole pipeline and mark it as failure.

 You can use the directive `fail_fast: false`
-* in a specific step to mark it is ignored it if fails
+* in a specific step to mark it as ignored if it fails
-* at the root level of the pipeline if you want to apply it to all steps.
+* at the root level of the pipeline if you want to apply it to all steps

 Therefore if you want your pipeline to keep running to completion regardless of errors the following syntax is possible: